 A network port is a communications channel between two computers.
 Each port is generally bound to a specific service on the computer (with some exceptions) which will answer or direct the traffic.

 Ports work at Layer 4 of the Open Systems Intercommunication (OSI) model, often called the transport layer.
-Only these transport layer protocols such as TCP and UDP can determine destination ports for packets, since protocols at other OSI layers aren't aware of which ports are in use.
-However, this has little to no impact on overall networking as networking protocols and transport protocols are almost always used together.
+Only these transport layer protocols such as TCP and UDP can determine destination ports for packets, since protocols at other OSI layers aren't port-aware.
+However, this has little-to-no impact on overall networking as networking protocols and transport protocols are almost always used together.

 How do network ports work?

-Ports are also standardized.
-Across applications and the greater internet, certain port numbers (ranging from 0 to 65535) are reserved for different purposes.
-And while tens of thousands ports do exist, not all have widespread use.
-Here are some well-known and lesser-known port numbers:
+Across applications and the greater internet, certain port numbers (ranging from 0 to 65535) are standardized and reserved for different purposes.
+And while tens of thousands ports do exist, not all are commonly used.
+Here are some notable port numbers:

 • Port 80 – HTTP traffic